bmstu-iu9/refal-5-lambda/README.en.md

 was implied.

-Despite the fact that a compiler as a tutorial has been used for a long time (approx. since 2009), I’ve build up the apparent aim just recently when I realized that’s it’s quite difficult for students to work with the current language and the compiler.
+Despite the fact that a compiler as a tutorial has been used for a long time (approx. since 2009), I’ve built up the apparent aim just recently when I realized that’s it’s quite difficult for students to work with the current language and the compiler.
 It may be considered that the commitments starting from April 2015 were all oriented towards this aim.